darylmajul/ppn_documentation/guides-hotel.md

 ### Rate Types

-This API feature 2 different types of rates, merchant and closed user group (CUG).
+This API features two different types of rates, merchant and closed user group (CUG).
 The methods for implementing these are different.

 ### Booking Flows